 Au Pair in Cork

-Cork is the second largest city in Ireland, and the fact that it’s near the sea makes it a cool place to stay as Au Pair.
+Cork is the second largest city in Ireland, and the fact that it’s near the sea makes it a fun place to stay as Au Pair.
 Besides this city has survived the Vikings and the numerous wars through its history, so its richness in historical attractions is not a surprise.

 One of the first things you have to do is going with your friend to the English Market, a nice place that it has been working since 1788.
 However if you really want to learn more about Cork’s past you can visit the Cork City Gaol (city’s prison) or go even further in the past by going to the Blarney Castle or the Blackrock Castle.